 Bed bugs are notoriously sneaky and difficult to exterminate.
-Bed bugs travel well because they are fast moving and have flat bodies that allow them to fit into a variety of small spaces.
+Bed bugs travel well because they have flat bodies that allow them to fit into a variety of small spaces.
 Once bed bugs invade your home, they spread and multiply quickly.
-If you suspect a bed bug infestation, you should call pest control immediately.
-Here are five ways that bed bugs can affect your health:
+If you suspect a bed bug infestation, you should call a bed bug exterminator immediately.
+Here are five ways that bed bugs can affect your day-to-day life:

 Image Source: Pixabay